mozilla/experimenter-docs/docs/data-scientists/validating-experiments.md

 - Low overall enrollment
 - High unenrollments in treatment due to implementation details of the experience being tested
-- Irrgularities in deployment of experiments/updating in flight
+- Irregularities in deployment of experiments/updating in flight

 ### Low enrollments